btrask/hash-archive-js/CRITICAL_URLS.md

 # List of "Critical" URLs

 These URLs are widely and/or critically relied on for security purposes.
+Only recent and popular versions should generally be included, although more can be included when the download mechanism is particularly insecure.

-Please suggest more!
+HTTPS and otherwise "secure" downloads are still accepted, because servers can get hacked, etc. This just provides another layer of security.

 Given the nature of a list like this, it may never be complete.
 Feel free to open pull requests on our [GitHub page](https://github.com/btrask/hash-archive/pulls).